Glinkis/create-ts-library/README.md

 ## Usage

-The library is built to allow for tree shaking (the emilination of unused code).
+The library is built to allow for tree shaking (the elimination of unused code).

 ```js
 // Imports the whole library, and doesn't allow for tree shaking.